hellojas/firstglanceglass/README.md

 firstglanceglass
 ================

-native google glass photo sharing app in progress template to implement some of the listed ideas below
+native google glass photo sharing app;
+an in progress template to implement some of the listed ideas below

 ideas: